interactionlab/InfiniTouch/README.md

 We printed the PCB and placed the components on the board with the service of http://beta-layout.com.

 ## Android Library
 To use the library, include libftsp.jar in your Android project.
-The capacitive images for the locla device can be accessed as follows:
+The capacitive images for the local device can be accessed as follows:
 ```java
 LocalDeviceHandler localDeviceHandler = new LocalDeviceHandler();
 localDeviceHandler.setLocalCapImgListener(new LocalCapImgListener() {